W. E. B. Du Bois: University education

 Relying on this money donated by neighbors, Du Bois attended Fisk University, a historically black college in Nashville, Tennessee, from 1885 to 1888.
 Like other Fisk students who relied on summer and intermittent teaching to support their university studies, Du Bois taught school during the summer of 1886 after his sophomore year.
 His travel to and residency in the South was Du Bois's first experience with Southern racism, which at the time encompassed Jim Crow laws, bigotry, suppression of black voting, and lynchings; the lattermost reached a peak in the next decade.

 After receiving his bachelor's degree from Fisk University, Du Bois attended Harvard College (which did not accept course credits from Fisk) from 1888 to 1890, becoming the sixth admitted African American in its history.
 He was strongly influenced by professor William James, prominent in American philosophy.
 Du Bois paid his way through three years at Harvard with money from summer jobs, an inheritance, scholarships, and loans from friends.
 In 1890, Harvard awarded Du Bois his second bachelor's degree, cum laude.
-In 1891, Du Bois received a scholarship to attend the sociology graduate school at Harvard.
+In 1891, Du Bois received a scholarship to attend the sociology graduate school at Harvard and earned a Master of Arts.

 In 1892, Du Bois received a fellowship from the John F. Slater Fund for the Education of Freedmen to attend Friedrich Wilhelm University for graduate work.
 While a student in Berlin, he traveled extensively throughout Europe.
 He intellectually came of age in the German capital while studying with some of that nation's most prominent social scientists, including Gustav von Schmoller, Adolph Wagner, and Heinrich von Treitschke.
 He also met Max Weber who was highly impressed with Du Bois and later cited Du Bois as a counter-example to racists alleging the inferiority of Blacks.
 Weber met Du Bois again in 1904 on a visit to the US just ahead of the publication of the seminal The Protestant Ethic and the Spirit of Capitalism.

 He wrote about his time in Germany: "I found myself on the outside of the American world, looking in.
 With me were white folk – students, acquaintances, teachers – who viewed the scene with me.
 They did not always pause to regard me as a curiosity, or something sub-human; I was just a man of the somewhat privileged student rank, with whom they were glad to meet and talk over the world; particularly, the part of the world whence I came."
 After returning from Europe, Du Bois completed his graduate studies; in 1895, he was the first African American to earn a Ph.D. from Harvard University.